 - 1 teaspoon tomato paste

 - generous pinch or two ground black pepper

 - 185 grams firm or extra firm tofu cut into approximate 1 cm sticks

 - 2 teaspoons toasted sesame seeds

-- Make the seasoning by mixing the sriracha, miso, liquid smoke, sesame seeds, brown sugar, soy sauce, tomato paste, corn starch, and a couple pinches of freshly grated black pepper in a small bowl.
+- Combine stock, sriracha, miso, liquid smoke, brown sugar, soy sauce, tomato paste, and black pepper in a small bowl.
 Mix to combine, ensuring there are no lumps of miso.